 - Runa addresses the others, even her best friend, by their last names and "-san" out of politeness.

-- Kamen rudely calls Raiko by her last name without honorifcs when she isn't using insulting nicknames, but switches to "Raiko-chan" after her name is cleared.
+- Kamen rudely calls Raiko by her last name without honorifics when she isn't using insulting nicknames, but switches to "Raiko-chan" after her name is cleared.

 - Lights Off, Somebody Dies: Rie planned to invoke this as part of her prank by pretending to kill Runa after the power outage she manufactured.
 Then, after the first power outage is resolved, it happens for real as the cast finds the body of the first victim.
 Subverted in that Momoko was only Faking the Dead.

 - If you agree that Kamen Eiga, the current prime suspect is the culprit, she'll be taken into questioning for the murders, and will never forgive the other survivors for abandoning her.

-- If you accuse Hiro of being the murderer, Raiko will also accuse Kamen of killing him in revenge for what he did to Momoko.
+- If you accuse Hiro Shiratake of being the murderer, Raiko will also accuse Kamen of killing him in revenge for what he did to Momoko.
 As a result, Kamen gets arrested for something she did not do.

 - If you choose the correct culprit, then choose a wrong answer when asked who the mastermind is, Taiko will stop listening to Raiko.

-- If you prove that Momoko masterminded the crime, you get the best ending where Kamen is proven innocent.
+- If you prove that Momoko Mori masterminded the crime, you get the best ending where Kamen is proven innocent.
 You can make the ending slightly better by saving Kotoba.

 - Murder-Suicide: The horror story Hiro tells ends with the girl murdering her boyfriend after he breaks up with her, then hanging herself.
 Hiro and Momoko die the same way.